Aryanbhargav/MangaShelfApp/README.md

    - Wait for the project to sync and build.

 3. **Run the App**
    - Connect an emulator or physical device.
+   - Run the project from 'main' branch
    - Click on the **Run** button ▶️ to launch the app.

 ## Project Architecture